 - Add a voice and a face to your content and create a video for interviews, case study content, or personal statements

-- Turn long-form posts into a white paper or ebook as take away for your blog and to share it on Slideshare, Scribd, Issue & Co.
+- Turn long-form posts into a white paper or ebook as a takeaway for your blog and to share it on Slideshare, Scribd, Issue & Co.

 - Write a checklist for your post as take away and share them.